trivedi-khushi/trivedi-khushi/README.md

 # 💫 About Me:
-🥑 Developer Relations Engineer @SuprSend <br> ✍️ Open-Source Technical Writer 🔭Currently working on NodeJS projects majorly. <br>👯Let's collaborate??<br>⚡Fun Fact: I got a typing speed of 70 🐼
+🥑 Developer Relations Engineer @SuprSend <br> ✍️ Open-Source Technical Writer 🔭Currently working on NodeJS projects majorly. <br>👯Let's collaborate??<br>⚡A Fun Fact about me: I can type at a speed of 70 🐼

 ## 🌐 Socials: